Chiang Mai panorama. The market where the seven buyer mistakes get expensive

 The 7 Chiang Mai Property Investment Mistakes That Cost Foreign Buyers Real Money

 I spent 18 months looking at over 1,000 Chiang Mai property listings.
-I almost made one of these mistakes myself — a 3.4 million THB listing with a 340,000 THB hidden agency fee inside it.
+I almost made one of these mistakes myself.
+A 3.4 million THB listing carrying a 340,000 THB agency-side fee I hadn't priced in.
+It crossed my written walkout line.
 I walked.
 Most foreign buyers do not.
 The Chiang Mai property investment mistakes below are not theoretical.
 They are the seven I watched play out across coffee-shop conversations in Nimman, viewing trips in Santitham, and the deal sheets I read inside the moat.
 Each one is preventable.
 None of them are obvious until they happen to you.

 Mistake 1: Treating Chiang Mai Like Bangkok or Phuket